jayshakti/MultipleDataCompression/README.md

 - Choose Y/N to run or exit
 - Select 1,2 or 3 accordingly.
-- Enter the text file name to compress, during De-compression no input is needed it uses the previous compressed file to reterive eg. file2, file3, file4, file5 ,file6 and file7 are the sampple text files given along with this project to test
+- Enter the text file name to compress, during De-compression no input is needed it uses the previous compressed file to reterive
+  'eg. file2, file3, file4, file5 ,file6 and file7' are the sampple text files given along with this project to test

 - [x] NOTE::
 De-Compression will only takes place after Compression is done, So be carefull.

 After exiting the program you will get 3 new files::
-'''
 1. Compressed file
 2. De_Compressed file
 3. Encrypted key
-'''

 To Delete these abobe 3 files use command:
 > ./clean